kmwallio/ThiefMD/docs/tips/novel-writing.md

 Things not looking quite as planned?
 In the Export Preferences `Ctrl + ,` you can tweak the results based on how you organized your library.

+Want more advanced control of how your book looks?
+[Export Styles](/tips/export-styles) requires a little CSS know-how to get your book looking great.

 <div style="clear: both"></div>

 ## Getting in the Zone